Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 <a name="model_2022_2"></a>
 # 6.3.2 Complete MLR:

-### Here is the Multiple Linear Regression Model for 2022 data from mid-March to mid-April for counties with more than 500K population(Considering all the mobility variables as well as the day of the week as the independent variable).
+### Here is the Multiple Linear Regression Model, including all the variables, for 2022 data from mid-March to mid-April for counties with more than 500K population(Considering all the mobility variables as well as the day of the week as the independent variable).
 ```{r}
 model1_2022 <- lm( NO2 ~ retail_and_recreation_percent_change_from_baseline+grocery_and_pharmacy_percent_change_from_baseline+parks_percent_change_from_baseline+transit_stations_percent_change_from_baseline+workplaces_percent_change_from_baseline+residential_percent_change_from_baseline +	Day_of_Week , data = data_2022)